 What Is A No Spend Month?

-A lot of planning is required to have a successful no spend month.
+A lot of planning is required to have a successful 30 day no spend challenge.

 You will have to survive off of limited funds just to get by.